ably/spaces/docs/usage.md

 space.locations.set({ slide: '3', component: 'slide-title' });
 ```

 A location does not have a prescribed shape.
-In your UI it can represent a single location (an id of a field in form), multiple locations (id's of multiple cells in a spredsheet) or a hierarchy (a field in one of the multiple forms visible on screen).
+In your UI it can represent a single location (an id of a field in form), multiple locations (id's of multiple cells in a spreadsheet) or a hierarchy (a field in one of the multiple forms visible on screen).

 The location property will be set on the [member](#members).